qgis/QGIS-Documentation/source/docs/user_manual/auth_system/auth_considerations.rst

 The quick solution for initial release of feature is to just not include most PyQGIS bindings for the authentication system.

-Another simple, though not robust, fix is to add a combobox in Options -> Authentication (defaults to "never"):
+Another simple, though not robust, fix is to add a combobox in :menuselection:`Settings --> Options --> Authentication` (defaults to "never"):

 ::